-We use the name Abya Yala to refer to the region as it is comes from the Kuna language, meaning "land in its full maturity."
-It has been used by Indigenous communities, leaders and activists to refocus on and reassert Indigenous self-determination.
+We use the name Abya Yala to refer to the region as it comes from the Guna language, meaning "land in its full maturity."
+It is one of the oldest names for the region known to date and has been preferred by some Indigenous communities, leaders and activists over imposed colonial names.

 This page provides general resources about Indigenous Studies, Indigenous Architecture, as well as resources from and about the featured speakers at the Spring 2022 NOMAS UIUC Symposium.

-This section provides resources about Indigenous communities in Latin American, including Brazil, Colombia, Chile, Bolivia, and various areas in Central America.
-These resources focus both on the architectural practices of these communities, and on the current issues that these communities are facing.
-Additionally, the pages in this section provide tips for accessing materials relating to these groups.
-We have divided the pages by the more commonly known national names of the land where the specified Indigenous communities live.
+This section provides resources about some Indigenous communities in Latin American, including Brazil, Colombia, Chile, Bolivia, and various areas in Central America.
+These resources focus both on the architectural practices of these communities, and on the current issues that these communities are facing to serve as research entry points.
+Additionally, the pages in this section provide tips for strategic searches for materials relating to these sovereign groups.
+We have divided the pages by the more commonly known national names of the lands where the specified Indigenous communities live to further resource discovery.

 This guide was created by Livia Pereira, NOMAS Research Assistant 2021-2022; and Ricker Library Graduate Assistants Xochitl M. Quiroz and Tacia J. Díaz Fonseca.

 The Spring 2022 NOMAS UIUC Symposium focuses on Latine Arts and Architecture.
 The distinguished speakers will share their experiences as Latine architects and creatives both in Latin America and here in the United States.
 A special gallery will also feature current Latine student work to honor the theme of elevating Latine voices.